interledger/rafiki/docs/transaction-api.md

 ### Payment creation

-A user creates a payment by passing details to `Mutation.createOutgoingPayment`.
+The wallet creates a payment on behalf of a user by passing details to `Mutation.createOutgoingPayment`.
 The payment is created in the `FUNDING` state.

 ### Funding